jkenlooper/puzzle-massive/docs/development.md

 sudo usermod -aG sudo dev
 ```

+### Install dependencies

-Run the initial `bin/setup.sh` script after logging into the development
+Run the initial setup script that will install many of the dependencies with
-machine.
+apt-get the Debian based package manager.
+The redis config is also updated to
+set maxmemory when running the setup.sh script.

 ```bash
 # Install other software dependencies with apt-get and npm.